I'm a provider

 Please wait while you are redirected.

-Dynamic posturography attempts to provide more quantitative information regarding the functional ability to maintain balance.
+Dynamic posturography attempts to provide quantitative information regarding a patient's functional ability to maintain balance.
 The patient, wearing a harness to prevent falls, stands on an enclosed platform surrounded by a visual field.
 By altering the angle of the platform or shifting the visual field, the test assesses movement coordination and the sensory organization of visual, somatosensory, and vestibular information relevant to postural control.
-The NeurCom EquiTest is a dynamic posturography device approved by the U.S. Food and Drug Administration (FDA).
-Using this device, the patient undergoes 6 different testing situations designed to evaluate the vestibular, visual, and proprioceptive/somatosensory components of balance.
+The patient undergoes 6 different testing situations designed to evaluate the vestibular, visual, and proprioceptive/somatosensory components of balance.
 In general terms, the test measures an individual’s balance (as measured by a force platform to calculate the movement of the patient’s center of mass) while visual and somatosensory cues are altered.
-These tests vary by whether the eyes are open or closed, whether the platform is fixed or sway-referenced, and whether the visual surround is fixed or sway-referenced.
-Sway-referencing involves making instantaneous computer-aided alteration in the platform or visual surround to coincide with changes in body position produced by sway.
+These tests vary by whether the eyes are open or closed, the platform is fixed or sway-referenced, and whether the visual surround is fixed or sway-referenced.
+Sway-referencing involves making instantaneous computer-aided alterations in the platform or visual surround to coincide with changes in body position produced by sway.
 The purpose of sway-referencing is to cancel out accurate feedback from somatosensory or visual systems that are normally involved in maintaining balance.
 In the first 3 components of the test, the support surface is stable, and visual cues are either present, absent, or sway-referenced.
 In tests 4 to 6, the support surface is sway-referenced to the individual, and visual cues are either present, absent, or sway-referenced.
 In tests 5 and 6, the only accurate sensory cues that are available for balance are vestibular cues.
 Results of computerized dynamic posturography have been used to determine what type of information (i.e., visual, vestibular, proprioceptive) can and cannot be used to maintain balance.
 Dynamic posturography cannot be used to localize the site of a lesion.